ayertay/Clone_Driving_Behavior/README.md

 After the collection process, I had 9741 number of data points.
 I then augmented the data, cropped them, shuffled, and split into 80% for training and 20% for validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z since after that many runs loss haven't decreased.
+The ideal number of epochs was 7 since after that many runs loss haven't decreased.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.